top of page

 • Neural Pathways Become Habits:

-• The more we respond a certain way (e.g., shutting down when criticized), the more that pathway is reinforced.
-The brain says, “This is familiar.
-This is safe.”
-Even when it’s painful.
+The more we respond a certain way (e.g., shutting down when criticized), the more that pathway is reinforced.
+The brain labels it “familiar” and “safe,” even if it hurts.

-• Even unhealthy patterns can feel comforting if they’re predictable.
-The mind prefers certainty, even if it means repeating old wounds.
+Even unhealthy patterns feel comforting if they’re predictable.
+Our minds often prefer certainty, even at the cost of repeating old wounds.

-• Sometimes, we subconsciously reenact old wounds hoping to finally get a different ending.
-This is especially true in relationships—we seek repair through repetition.
+Sometimes, we subconsciously reenact old wounds in hopes of getting a different ending.
+This is especially true in relationships, where we seek resolution through repetition.

 4 Signs you might be in the Repetition Loop